StuartMacKay/django-ansible-template/README.rst

 ``playbook.yml`` simply runs through all the roles to install everything needed for the app server.
 It is opinionated.
-It assumes there are two environment, development and production, which can be deployed.
+It assumes there are two environments, staging and production, which can be deployed.
 For local development this is probably sufficient.
-For production systems this is really only a starting point.
+For large production systems this is really only a starting point.
 Any medium or large-scale system will be deployed across multiple servers, with load balancing, database failover, etc.